The Rampage from Exile Tribe: 2022: Ray of Light

+On March 5, the group released their sixth studio album (R)ENEW.
+Prior to its release, the song "Drown Out The Noise" which serves as the theme song of the movie Isho, Koukai. starring member Yoshino Hokutowas pre-released digitally on December 17, 2024.

+From June 3 to November 1, they will embark on their tenth tour THE RAMPAGE LIVE TOUR 2025 "PRIMAL SPIDER" ~Meguraseru Ito~.

+On July 20, the group held their second overseas concert and first in Taipei titled THE RAMPAGE LIVE TOUR 2025 "PRIMAL SPIDER" ~Borderless Threads~ in TAIPEI.

+On October 15, they will release their 25th single "Jiyuu e no Daidassou".

 Side projects

 Ma55ive the Rampage

 The first sub-unit established from The Rampage is Ma55ive the Rampage which consists of the 5 performers Likiya, Kenta, Yamasho, Shohei and Takahide.
 The unit focuses on Hip-Hop and features Likiya, Yamasho, Shohei and Takahide as rappers while Kenta acts as a vocalist.
 This is the first time those members provide vocals to any The Rampage work.
 The quintet was introduced during The Rampage's first tour The Rampage Live Tour 2017-2018 "Go on the Rampage" and made their official debut with the digital song "Determined" on February 6, 2020.

-On May 27, 2020, the unit was scheduled to perform as opening act of the Exile Shokichi vs CrazyBoy "King & King" concert at Yokohama Arena in a battle with the rappers of Ballistik Boyz, but on April 8, the concert was cancelled.
+On May 27, 2020, the unit was scheduled to perform as opening act of the Exile Shokichi vs CrazyBoy "King & King" concert at Yokohama Arena in a battle with the rappers of Ballistik Boyz, but the concert was later cancelled.

-On December 2, 2020, the unit released their second digital single "No.1".
+On December 2, 2020, the unit released their second digital single titled "No.1".
 On July 17, 2021, the unit released their third digital single "Drip Drop".